-A lottery is a gambling activity where numbers are randomly drawn for a prize.
-Governments have varying stances, from prohibition to endorsement and operation of national or state lotteries.
-Common regulations include age restrictions and vendor licensing.
-While lotteries were widespread in the 19th century, they became largely illegal in the early 20th century in the U.S., Europe, and elsewhere.
-Post-World War II, lotteries and casinos resurfaced as a revenue source for governments, offering an alternative to raising taxes.
+A lottery is a gambling game where numbers are randomly drawn for a prize.
+Governments either outlaw, endorse, or regulate lotteries, commonly prohibiting sales to minors and licensing vendors.
+Popular in the 19th century, lotteries faced widespread prohibition in the early 20th century across the U.S., Europe, and other nations.
+Post-World War II, lotteries and casinos resurfaced in the 1960s as a means for governments to generate revenue without raising taxes.

-In 1916, the Australian government started the 'Golden Casket Art Union' lottery to raise money for charities and projects, with initial funds going to World War One veterans.
+In 1916, the Australian government started their own lottery, named the 'Golden Casket Art Union', with the intention of raising money for charities and projects.
+Its first draw is credited with raising funds for veterans of World War One.

-In 1917, a lottery was organized by the British government with Thai consent to help finance Britain's war effort.
+In 1917, a lottery was organized in Thailand (then known as Siam) by the British government with Thai consent to help finance Britain's war effort.

 In 1933, a national lottery was reintroduced.

-In 1933, lotteries in Thailand became regularized under the finance department.
+In 1933, lotteries in Thailand became regularised under the finance department.

 In 1934, the first modern government-run US lottery was established in Puerto Rico.

-In 1964, New Hampshire established a government-run US lottery.
+In 1964, New Hampshire followed Puerto Rico and established a modern government-run US lottery.

-The Malaysian Government founded and incorporated a lottery focused on commercialising 4-Digits–based games in 1969.
+In 1969, the Malaysian Government founded and incorporated a company focused on the commercialisation of 4-Digits–based games.

-In December 1970, Veikkaus started selling lottery tickets in Finland.
+In December 1970, Veikkaus began selling lottery tickets in Finland.

 On January 3, 1971, the first Veikkaus lottery draw was televised in Finland.

-The 1980 Pennsylvania Lottery scandal involved weighting balls in The Daily Number.
+The 1980 Pennsylvania Lottery scandal involved weighting balls in The Daily Number, compromising the lottery draw.

-On August 1, 1985, the Malaysian government sold the lottery company to Vincent Tan who merged it into his Berjaya Group.
+On August 1, 1985, the Malaysian government sold the lottery company to businessman Vincent Tan in a non-tender privatisation, who merged it into his Berjaya Group.

-In 1994, the National Lottery was established in the United Kingdom, sanctioned by the Gambling Commission.
+In 1994, the National Lottery, a state-franchised lottery, was established in the United Kingdom, sanctioned by the Gambling Commission.

-In 2003, Mohan Srivastava found non-random patterns in "Tic-Tac-Toe" tickets sold by the Ontario Lottery and Gaming Corporation, leading to the game's recall.
+In 2003, Mohan Srivastava found non-random patterns in "Tic-Tac-Toe" tickets sold by the Ontario Lottery and Gaming Corporation, leading to the game being pulled off the shelves and becoming the first game ever recalled by the OLG.

-In accordance with restrictions under the Gambling Act 2005, the maximum amount which can be won by a single ticket in the People's Postcode Lottery is £500,000, or 10% of the total draw proceeds.
+In 2005, according to restrictions under the Gambling Act 2005, the maximum amount which can be won by a single ticket in the People's Postcode Lottery is £500,000, or 10% of the total draw proceeds.

-In 2007, one of George Washington's rare lottery tickets bearing his signature sold for about $15,000.
+In 2007, one of George Washington's rare lottery tickets bearing his signature from his Mountain Road Lottery in 1768, which was unsuccessful, sold for about $15,000, becoming a collector's item.

-In 2012, the Spanish Christmas Lottery had a potential total prize payout of €2.52 billion, with €720 million for the first category.
+In 2012, the Spanish Christmas Lottery was considered the biggest lottery worldwide, with a total prize payout of €2.52 billion if all tickets were sold, and a total amount of €720 million for the first category El Gordo.

 In October 2013, the Finnish lottery draws were postponed on MTV3 after ten evening news, because according to FICORA, the sponsorship cooperation between Veikkaus and Yle was illegal.

-In 2013, the number of tickets available for the Spanish Christmas Lottery was reduced, lowering the potential maximum prize pool to €2.24 billion.
+In 2013, due to falling demand, the number of tickets available for the Spanish Christmas Lottery was reduced from 180 million to 160 million, reducing the potential maximum prize pool to €2.24 billion.

-In 2018, Ohio became one of the first states to offer a digital lottery option, developed by Linq3, allowing players to play on their smart phones.
+In 2018, Ohio became one of the first states to offer people a digital lottery option, with technology developed by Linq3 allowing players to play on their smartphones.

-On January 7, 2020, the largest single jackpot record in Canadian lottery history was a Lotto Max drawing for $70 million.
+On January 7, 2020, a Lotto Max drawing had a jackpot of $70 million, marking the largest single jackpot record in Canadian lottery history.

-In May 2022, the People's Postcode Lottery was the subject of a Channel 4 documentary, The Welsh Valley That Won the Lottery.
+In May 2022, a Channel 4 documentary, The Welsh Valley That Won the Lottery, was aired about the residents of Rhymney who won the People's Postcode Lottery.

 In November 2022, Powerball set a record for the largest lottery jackpot in U.S. history, with its 8 November 2022 draw having an estimated jackpot of US$2 billion.

-In 2024, Allwyn Entertainment Ltd took over as the operator of the National Lottery from Camelot Group.
+In 2024, Allwyn Entertainment Ltd took over the operation of the National Lottery in the United Kingdom from the original operator, Camelot Group.

 India officially the Republic of India is a South Asian...